 Exposed, complex and demanding jobs

 Drilling is primarily a job for engineers who like technical aspects.
 The ability to manage the unexpected and to take crucial decisions at any time is also essential.
 It goes hand in hand with a good resilience to stress.
-This job also demands a lot of professional availability since most drilling careers are spent abroad.
+This job also demands a lot of professional availability since most drilling careers are spent internationally.

-Our collaborators need to be extraordinarily mobile and able to adapt easily.
+Our collaborators need to be highly mobile and able to adapt easily.
 Because of all these components this job is a great management school.
 Drilling and well engineering is a natural route to drilling management jobs, but it also prepares for leadership in other roles.

 Perenco is deeply committed to training